 By November, Madrid has completely cooled off from its summer highs, averaging a high temperature of 57 F (14 C) for the month.
-However, the temperatures fall over the course of the month and drastically drop each night, resulting in an average monthly low temperature of 39 F (4 C).
+However, the temperatures fall throughout the month and drastically drop each night, resulting in an average monthly low temperature of 39 F (4 C).
 Compared to Barcelona in November, where temperatures hardly drop after nightfall, Madrid is much colder than its southern neighbor.

-There are a few nights where it can get pretty cold though—in 2017, Madrid experienced a veritable cold snap with a high of 42 F.
+There are a few nights where it can get pretty cold though—in 2017, Madrid experienced a real cold snap with a high of 42 F (5 C).

 What to Pack

 You'll want to pack a variety of clothing options to accommodate the volatile nature of Madrid's weather in the fall.
 Bring long-sleeved shirts, sweaters, long pants, and clothing you can layer; you might also need a heavy coat, but it depends on when you visit as it gets colder throughout the month.
 Since you can expect rain at least one-third of November, you'll also want to bring a raincoat, waterproof shoes, and an umbrella for those sudden fall storms.

 November Events in Madrid

 Before the holiday rush of tourists arrives in the city in late November and early December, the locals spend much of the month celebrating a variety of cultural, religious, and creative events.
 From their annual pilgrimage home in honor of departed loved ones on Dia de Todos Los Santos to a month-long celebration of European jazz music, you're sure to find something to do this November in Madrid.